A lawyer's letter ties Michael Cohen case to Eric Schneiderman scandal

 Cohen's attorney, Schneiderman's spokesman, and Dunleavy did not immediately respond to inquiries from NBC News.
 Gleason also did not return calls.

 Gleason was a police officer and a firefighter and fire marshal before he became a lawyer.
 He once sued his law school over a grade.
-He also sued eBay when he and psychic Uri Geller lost out on a attempt to buy Elvis' first home.
+He also sued eBay when he and spoon-bending psychic Uri Geller lost out on a attempt to buy Elvis Presley's first home.

 He once ran for a New York City Council seat but in 2012 told the New York Daily News he had abandoned plans to pursue politics.